One commonly asked question by creators looking for a new email marketing platform is, “How is your email deliverability?”

 I talk more about open rates and why they aren’t always reliable in this article.

-Our system-wide complaint rate remained 10x lower than industry standard
+Our system-wide complaint rate remained over 10x lower than industry standard

 A complaint is when a subscriber marks a message as spam.
 An elevated complaint rate is a signal that the sender’s quality of mail isn’t good.
 We have a team dedicated to ensuring that the mail sent from ConvertKit is wanted by the recipients.